xbeat/Machine-Learning/README.md

 Moduli of curves is a fundamental concept in algebraic geometry, dealing with the classification of algebraic curves.
 This field explores the space of all curves with given properties, such as genus.

+## Evaluating Feature Importance in Tree-Based Models

+Understanding Feature Importance in Tree-Based Models

+Feature importance scores from models like Random Forest and XGBoost are widely used for feature selection and explainability.
+However, it's crucial to understand their limitations and potential biases.
+This presentation will explore the caveats of using these scores and provide practical examples to illustrate key points.

 ## Building an AI-Powered Email Reply System using Python

 Introduction: